TessaMJ/automated-hr-interview-system/README.md

 *   `/api/v1/debug-get-interview/<interview_id>` (GET): Retrieves details of a specific interview (requires `X-API-KEY` header).

+Note:Original cod eis internal to the company and cannot be shared.
+This public portfolio repo contains project description and architecture for placement purpose only.

 ## License

 This project is licensed under the [MIT License](LICENSE)."# Automated-hr-interview-scheduler"